-Changes to accounting standards and accounting issues which have a direct impact on the financial statements were reported to the AC, and highlighted by the external auditors in their quarterly meetings with the AC.
+Changes to accounting standards and accounting issues which have a direct impact on the financial statements were reported to the AC, and highlighted by the external auditors in their quarterly meetings with the AC

 During the year, the AC performed an independent review of the financial statements of Keppel before the announcement of Keppel's first half and full year results.
-In the process, the Committee reviewed the key areas of management judgment applied for adequate provisioning and disclosure, critical accounting policies and any significant changes made that would have a material impact on the financials.
+In the process, the Committee reviewed the key areas of management judgment applied for adequate provisioning and disclosure, critical accounting judgement and estimates and any significant changes made that would have a material impact on the financials

-In its review of the financial statements of Keppel for FY 2023, the AC reviewed the key areas of management's judgments and estimates applied for key financial issues, including valuation of investment properties and development properties held for sale, revenue recognition and contract cost, impairment assessment of goodwill arising from the acquisition of M1, the divestment of Keppel Offshore & Marine and related undertakings and warranties, the assessment of the valuation and accounting for the vendor notes in relation to Asset Co, and the accounting and disclosure of material subsequent events, that might affect the integrity of the financial statements.
+In its review of the financial statements of Keppel for FY 2024, the AC reviewed the key areas of management's iudgments and estimates applied for key financial issues, including valuation of investment properties and development properties held for sale, revenue recognition and contract cost, impairment assessment of goodwill arising from the acquisition of M1, the valuation of net assets acquired and accounting of the acquisition of Rigco Holding Pte.
+Ltd., that might affect the integrity of the financial statements.
 The AC took into consideration the methodology applied in determining the valuation of different asset classes, including the reasonableness of the estimates and key assumptions used.
-In addition. external independent valuations. work performed by independent professional firms and the financial advisor, as well as opinions from internal and external legal counsel, where applicable, were considered when reviewing management's assessment.
-The AC also considered the report from the external auditors. including their findings on the key audit matters as set out in the independent auditor's report for the financial year ended 31 December 2023.
+In addition, external independent valuations, work performed by independent professional firms and the financial advisor, as well as opinions from internal and external legal counsel, where applicable, were considered when reviewing management's assessment.
+The AC also considered the report from the external auditors, including their findings on the key audit matters as set out in the independent auditor's report for the financial year ended 31 December 2024.